-Managers may only participate in the IS program if they are on MSSB's Alternatives Approved List (described below).
+Alternative investment managers may only participate in the traditional Institutional Consulting Services and Graystone discretionary programs described in this Brochure if they are on MSSB's Alternatives Approved List (described below).
 Managers often offer more than one alternative investment and we may include only some of those alternative investments (or only certain share classes of such alternative investment) in our programs, may carry different alternative investments (or share classes) in different programs, and assign different statuses to different alternative investments.